RikkaApps/RikkaApps.github.io.backup/storage_redirect/docs/en/enhanced_mode.md

 ## Compatibility Report

-According to user reports, the current module seems to be incompatible with "TaiChi·Magisk".
-Once the problem occurs, you will find that the redirect count is always 0.
+According to user reports and verification, “TaiChi·Magisk” will break the functionality of Riru (Enhancement module is based on Riru).
+Once a problem occurs, you will find that the number of redirects is always 0.

 **This is not our problem, and it is impossible for us to solve this problem alone.
 Please choose your own.**

 ## Download and install

 Due to the need to replace the system files, we **temporarily** only provide [Magisk](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445) modules.

+### Before you install

+1. Make sure you know how to delete the module when you are unable to enter the system
+2. Just in case, please backup your whole device data first
+3. If there are pre-v12 modules, they must be deleted

 ### Magisk modules